Medical app to make an appointment

 Board for freelance & contract work

 Hi!
 Take a look at my doctor appointment app.
-Here are the pages for choosing a doctor by specialty, the page for getting to know a doctor, and the page for choosing a convenient time for a visit.
+Here are pages for getting acquainted with news, upcoming events, services, a page for choosing a specialist and a chat with doctors.
 I will be glad to receive your feedback :)